Find The Best AC Replacement Contractors in USA

 Refrigerant

-A fluid used in air conditioners to absorb and release heat, enabling cooling.
+A fluid used in air conditioners that changes from a liquid to a gas as it absorbs heat from indoor air, then back to a liquid as it releases heat outside.
 Common refrigerants include R-410A, R-32, and the newer, more environmentally friendly R-22 replacements.

 Compressor

-The compressor that compresses and circulates refrigerant, increasing its temperature and pressure before sending it to the condenser.
+A key component of an air conditioner that compresses and pumps refrigerant, increasing its temperature and pressure before sending it to the condenser.

 Condenser